SumoLogic/sumologic-documentation/docs/integrations/app-development/github.md

 ## Installing the GitHub App

-Now that you have set up collector GitHub, install the Sumo Logic App for GitHub to use the preconfigured searches and [dashboards](#Dashboards) to analyze your data.
+Now that you have set up collector GitHub, install the Sumo Logic App for GitHub to use the preconfigured searches and [dashboards](#viewing-dashboards) to analyze your data.

 To install the app:

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**.

-5
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](/docs/get-started/library/install-apps)

-1. To install the app, complete the following fields.
+3. To install the app, complete the following fields.
     1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.
     2. **Data Source.** Select either of these options for the data source.
         * Choose **Source Category**, and select a source category from the list.
         * Choose **Enter a Custom Data Filter**, and enter a custom source category beginning with an underscore.
 Example: (`_sourceCategory=MyCategory`).
     3. **Advanced**.
 Select the **Location in Library** (the default is the Personal folder in the library), or click **New Folder** to add a new folder.
-2. Click **Add to Library**.
+4. Click **Add to Library**.

 Once an app is installed, it will appear in your **Personal** folder, or other folder that you specified.
 From here, you can share it with your organization.